Cloudant NoSQL DB is a non-relational, distributed database based on the Apache CouchDB project and the open source BigCouch project.

 - Maven and Java installed on your computer.
 It is assumed that you can build and run a Maven based Spring Initializr project.

-- An IBM Cloud account – sign up for free if you don’t have an account yet
+- An IBM Cloud account – sign up if you don’t have an account yet

 Create a Spring Boot application with the Spring Initializr